-The most common causes are abnormal blood vessels (vascular birthmarks) or pigment cells forming in clusters (pigmented birthmarks).
+When it comes to different types of birthmarks, the most common causes of them are abnormal blood vessels (vascular birthmarks) or pigment cells forming in clusters (pigmented birthmarks).
 As visible marks on the skin, they range from pink to dark brown, develop during pregnancy and are present at or soon after birth.

 When should parents be concerned about birthmarks?

 For most birthmarks nothing needs to be done apart from reassurance, however some may require further investigation and treatment.
 In rare cases, certain birthmarks can be associated with more serious medical complications and in these cases early intervention is important.

 If a birthmark is unsightly, am I able to get treatment for my child, and what are the procedures available?

 The Portland is proud to be leading the way with a pioneering new birthmark treatment using propranolol that can treat different types of birthmarks.
 This has replaced the traditional treatment for haemangiomas which until now has been steroids.